 About WeIDWeID provides the following services to the campus community:

-- UCSF ID cards for students, employees, volunteers, contractors and vendors;
+- UCSF ID cards for students, employees, volunteers, contractors, vendors, affiliated, and visitors;

 - Fingerprinting (employee background checks, licensing, and NRC irradiator);

 - Notary (basic notary services for UCSF students, employees and UCSF affiliates.)
 Basic notary service does not include home loan documents or other personal type services.
 This is for UCSF business.

 - To get an ID card

 - What to bring to your ID card appointment

 UCSF fully supports the provisions of the UC Gender Recognition and Lived Name Policy and allows for lived names on UCSF ID badges.
 Due to credentialing/licensing requirements, employees with a clinical license will have their legal name printed on the back (non-public) side of the badge.
 (This is UCSF’s current practice.)
 This webpage will be updated with specific processes, as reference, that support lived names on ID badges.